tedht/Project-SM/README.en.md

 make
 ```
 A game.exe file will be created in the build directory.
-**You must place the game.exe in the root directory of the project, other wise the assets won't load.**
+**You must place the game.exe in the root directory of the project, other wise the assets won't load upon starting the game.**

-### Using the provided game.exe file
-If you are only interested in running the application, a game.zip file containing a working version of game.exe is provided.
-Simply extract the file to the root directory, then click on game.exe to run the application.

 ## Authors